colts70/The-Sematic-Stack/README.md

 HESS defines semantic intent — not factual correctness.
 Downstream systems arbitrate truth, safety, and policy.

-**“A modern implementation map of Tim Berners-Lee’s Semantic Web vision — built for AI.”**
+“This protocol is a modern, AI-era continuation of Tim Berners-Lee’s original Semantic Web vision—implemented as a deterministic, installable first-hop rather than an inferred graph.”

-HESS/SFH/DFH is a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.
+HESS/ DFHis a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.

 DNS → /.well-known/stack (DFH) → retrieval + KG arbitration + safety → output

-**“This is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI.”**
+**“HESS is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI.”**

-**“DFH/SFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**
+**“DFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

-SFH / DFH doesn’t replace anything.
+ DFH doesn’t replace anything.
 It amplifies everything that already exists by fixing the one decision none of them can fix alone.

 ---AI systems need a first hop.